Azure/azure-quickstart-templates/application-workloads/darktrace-vsensor-standalone/README.md

 ##### Admin user public key for ssh authentication

-The Azure Portal offers three options:
+On Azure Portal it may or may not appear `SSH pubic key source` field that offers three options:

 ![alt text](images/admin-ssh-public-key.png "Admin user ssh public key")

 At the time of writing, the first option "Generate new key pair" does not work as expected and should not be used.

+If that field does not appear there will be `Admin Public Key` field with a text box where you can copy/paste your exisitng ssh public key.

 Azure support have been notified.

 Pre-deployment requirements